Research Visa Sponsorship Jobs in Missouri

 Which companies and institutions sponsor visas for research roles in Missouri?

-Washington University in St. Louis is one of the most active sponsors, regularly filing H-1B petitions for research scientists, postdoctoral researchers, and lab specialists.
+Washington University in St. Louis is one of the most active sponsors, regularly filing H-1B visa petitions for research scientists, postdoctoral researchers, and lab specialists.
 The University of Missouri system (Columbia, Kansas City, Rolla) also sponsors extensively.
 On the private side, Bayer CropScience, Centene, and BJC HealthCare have histories of sponsoring research personnel in the St. Louis and Kansas City metro areas.

 Which visa types are most common for research roles in Missouri?